 29 My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father's hand.

 Notice in verse 28 that there is not any man that can pluck a believer out of Christ's hand.
-Any man includes the believer themselves.
-Verse 29 also says that we are in the Father's hand - yet another witness to the fact that our Salvation is guaranteed by God Almighty.
+The category of "any man", logically, must include the believer themselves.
+Verse 29 also says that we are in the Father's hand - another witness to the fact that our Salvation is guaranteed by God Almighty.
 Those "given" to Christ are the ones being discussed (verse 29), and as we saw in John 6:39-40, this refers to believers in Jesus.

 Ephesians 1:12-14